risingwavelabs/risingwave-docs-legacy/docs/guides/create-sink-kafka.md

 - `dynamic`: Dynamically encodes the `jsonb` type as json type.
 For example, if you choose this value, `{"k": 2}` will be converted to `{"k": 2}`.
 Here a json object `jsonb` is encoded to a json object.

 You can set this parameter in the `WITH` clause of `ENCODE JSON`.

+#### Note for serial types

+For data mapping, the serial type is supported.
+However, note that it is mapped into a JSON string like `"0x05fb93d677c4e000"` instead of a JSON number `431100738685689856`.
+This string form avoids JSON number precision issues with large int64 values, and you can still order by the fixed-length hexadecimal string to obtain the same order as the serial number (whereas variable-length string `"12"` sorts before `"7"`).

 ## Examples